RJMetrics/devops-project/README.md

 ```
 #vagrant plugin install vagrant-omnibus
 ```
-5. python is installed in HOST, VM
+5. python is installed in HOST
-6. python modules 'requests', 'socket' is available in HOST and VM.
+6. python modules 'requests', 'socket' is available in HOST.
+Note: step 5 and 6 are needed to run check setup in HOST

 ### Start the setup